 - Mobile Device Attacks – malware installed on BYOD devices can be used to attack organisational data systems

 After these steps have been completed, the hacker can expand their presence to find high-value data and gain control of the infrastructure.
 At this point, the hacker is often looking for directory servers, email servers, database servers, or file shares.
 They can do this using network mapping (since the movement is within a subnet and so would not cross a security boundary), alternative data streams (hiding payload files with legitimate system file names while piping data between commands), or even using legitimate system tools such as Remote Desktop and Windows Management Instrumentation.

 At this point, the hacker has all the access required to escalate their privileges within the system and, when they have what they wanted, conclude the mission.

 The most vulnerable component of our defense strategy are the people who own and operate it.
 All the available research shows that most attacks succeed because a user’s identity has been compromised.
 These stolen credentials are then used to create weaknesses that can be exploited to damage the organization.

-Software that we create to run in the Data Presentation, Data in Motion and Data in Action zones needs to provide two different kinds of protection:
+Software that we create to run in the Data Presentation, Data in Motion and Data in Action zones needs to provide two different kinds of protection.

 Data at Rest

-Next encrypt the content of the data itself in a way that is transparent to the user accessing it – make it easy for the user to implement the security policy!
+Next, we encrypt the content of the data itself in a way that is transparent to the user accessing it – make it easy for the user to implement the security policy!
 For data files, use Information Protection tools that lock data based on security levels and restrict access.
 These tools can be extended across mobile endpoints to prevent data leaking from emails.